 First SR-101 bridge at the canyon mouth

-Hardware Wildlife Management Area corridor
+Hardware Wildlife Management area

 The strongest public recreation anchor in the drainage, with multiple trout-water miles and clear Utah DWR ownership context.